napassornl/napassornl.github.io/_posts/2017-11-14-Senior-Project.md

 [**Software Application for 3D Endoscope Github**](https://github.com/Larnx)

 # Introduction
-For my senior design project at Boston University, I am working with 2 engineering students to develop a software application, LARNX, that reads 2D and 3D endoscopic images and videos, and ultimately produces quantitative information such as:
+For my senior design project at Boston University, I am working with 2 engineering students to develop a Computer Vision software application, LARNX, that reads 2D and 3D endoscopic images and videos, and ultimately produces quantitative information such as:

 **Volume and Surface area of residue objects** in the throat (For 3D videos only)